AmandeepTomar/KotlinBasics/README.md

 #### Structured Concurrency

 - Every coroutine need to be started in a logical scope with a limited life time.
-If the life time of scope end all the coroutine launch with in the scope are not completed yet will be cancelled.
+If the life time of scope end/cancel all the coroutine launch with in the scope are not completed yet will be cancelled.
 - Coroutine started in the same scope form a hierarchy.
 - A parent Job won't complete until all the child job get completed.